 Prior to the approval of the final plat for a subdivision, all documents related to the creation and operation of the Homeowners' Association, property owner's association, and/or any other association created for and/or by the developer, homeowners, or property owners of the proposed subdivision shall be submitted to the Town of Stallings for review and approval.
-These documents may include but not be limited to: the articles of incorporation for the association, the homeowner association documents, the property owner association documents, and design standards.
-The purpose of the review is to ensure that the documents meet the minimum requirements of the Town and do not contain standards, requirements, or other provisions that conflict with ordinances, regulations, and/or standards of the Town of Stallings.
-The Covenants, Conditions, and Restrictions shall incorporate the standards established in Sections 9.7-4 and 9.8-4 related to anti-monotony.
+These documents may include but not be limited to: the articles of incorporation for the association documents, and design standards.
+The purpose of the review is to ensure that the documents meet the minimum requirements of the Town and do not contain standards, requirements, or other provisions that conflict with ordinances, regulations, and Restrictions shall incorporate the standards established in Sections 9.7-4 and 9.8-4 related to anti-monotony.
 The Town shall not be responsible for enforcement of the homeowner association documents.